Updated: May 28, 2026

 What Is the 3-Account System?

 The 3-account system is a money management framework that divides income into three separate bank accounts, each with a specific purpose.
-Think of it as creating lanes on a highway — instead of all your money merging into one chaotic stream, each dollar knows exactly where it is supposed to go.
+Each dollar knows exactly where it belongs.
+Instead of all money merging into one undifferentiated balance, it flows into accounts that enforce its purpose automatically.

 Account 1 — Bills